j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.flow-export.unused.md

 # summary

-Exports unused flows from a target org.
+Exports unpackaged unused flows from a target org.

 # description

-Finds flows that have no active version and that are not part of a package.
-This includes all existing versions in status "Inactive" (Obsolete) or Draft.
-The command analyses both "flow" and "process builder" versions.
-This is a complimentary command to the garbage collector, which analyses only packaged flows.
+Finds versions from completely inactive flows that are not part of a package.
+The export contains all versions of the inactive flow.
+This is a complimentary command to the garbage collector, which exclusively analyses packaged flows.

 # flags.target-org.summary